Garbage Disposal Installation in San Tan Valley, AZ

 Common Issues With Existing Disposals in San Tan Valley Homes

 We also find a lot of disposals that are just old.
-If yours is from 2005 or earlier, it's lived a good life.
+Naturally, if yours is from 2005 or earlier, it's lived a good life.
 Modern units are quieter, more efficient, and usually more reliable.
-If you're replacing it anyway, go new.
-The cheap brackets from Home Depot last about 18 months.
-We don't use those.
+Of course, if you're replacing it anyway, go new.
+The from Home Depot last about 18 months.
+Furthermore, we don't use those.

 Practical Tips Before You Call

-- Know your circuit: Check your breaker panel and count how many things are already on your kitchen circuits.
-A disposal needs its own dedicated 15 or 20-amp line.
+• Know your circuit: Check your breaker panel and count how many things are already on your kitchen circuits.
+For instance, a disposal needs its own dedicated 15 or 20-amp line.

 How The Toolbox Pro Handles Garbage Disposal Installation

-Here's what happens when you call us.
+Here's what happens when you book online for garbage disposal.
 We come out, look under the sink, and assess what you've got.
 Are we replacing an existing disposal, or installing one where there's never been one before?
 What's the drain line look like?
 Is the electrical ready, or do we need to run a new circuit?
 We talk through your household size and cooking style — that tells us whether a 1/2 HP or 3/4 HP unit makes sense.

 The whole process takes most of a morning or early afternoon.
 If you need a new circuit run, it might stretch to a full day.
 We'll give you an honest estimate before we start.